The Raisin Breads of D’Amato Bakers (E Pagnochee co l’Ua de D’Amato)

 600 g raisins

-Mix ½ kg.
-00 wheat flour with 200 g water, salt and yeast.
-Cover and let it rise for 6-8 hours depending on the room temperature.
-In the mean time, place the raisins in a pot with water for a couple of hours to moisten it
+Mix ½ kg Wheat flour 00 with 200 ml water, salt and yeast.
+Cover and leave to rise for 6-8 hours depending on the room temperature.
+Meanwhile, soak the sultanas in a pot for a couple of hours.

-Add the remaining ingredients to the dough except the yolk, which will be used only to brush the breads before cooking.
-If the dough does not seem to rise well, add 10 g more of yeast.
+Add the remaining ingredients to the dough except for the egg yolk, which will only be used to brush the shapes before baking.
+If the dough does not seem to rise well, add another 10 g of yeast.

-Shape the dough into balls and let them rise 30-40 minutes more.
-Now, brush the top of the breads with the yolk and put in the oven at 200o for 15-20 minutes.
+Form balls with the dough and leave them to rise for another 30-40 minutes.
+Now brush the surface of the loaves with egg yolk and bake at 200° for 15-20 minutes.